 With its mobile app (for iOS or Android), the Sunu Band provides location, information about nearby places, intersections and navigation – in a way that is accessible to blind and low vision users.

-Price: The Sunu Band is priced at $299 but you can get $49 off with the code SUNU49, get it here
+Price: The Sunu Band is priced at $299 you can get it here.

 Pros: Affordable, multi-functional assistive technology, easy to learn and use.
 It can be used by teens, adults, and seniors.
 The app is available in multiple languages.